jnduli/blog_jnduli.co.ke/content/vim_airline.rst

 properly, like the > and <.
 To do this, I had to install powerline fonts.
 I followed the instruction found `here: powerine fonts <https://github.com/powerline/fonts>`_ and ended up installing the powerline fonts.

 I then switched to a powerline font in Xfce4-terminal.
-I cuse DejaVu Sans Mono for Powerline Book.
+I use DejaVu Sans Mono for Powerline Book.

 But still this was not enough.
 I then had to go to my .vimrc and